 Argument 2 Whereas the original vertical end-to-end argument implies a firm default for having functions at the host rather than the network layer because of the (potential) negative externalities otherwise incurred, the horizontal balance of functions may be determined chiefly by weighing the costs and benefits of the various possible arrangements from the point of view of the ultimate end users.
 One such result could be that entities outside the end hosts and inside the network are not trusted to maintain the state of an application in case of transient network failures.
 Thus a replication of state inside the network serves no useful purpose while making the overall application more complex and thus costly.
-However, users may as well shift substantial portions of application level functions to inside the end points only.
+However, users may as well shift substantial portions of application level functions to inside the network, and thus become substantially better off compared to having to implement functions at the end points only.
 This is particularly true for cases in which the end hosts are less capable or trustworthy than third party services inside the network.
 The crucial difference between the classic vertical arguments, and the horizontal arguments considered here is that other end users and (potential) applications are only marginally affected by having functions sit inside the network-horizontally at the application layer.